Weekly Petrol Prices Report

 - The major oil companies directly own and operate only a limited number of service stations across Australia (around 10%) and these are largely in metropolitan areas.

 Low sulfur diesel is a high quality fuel and delivers more kilometers per litre than petrol

 - To meet the low sulfur fuel standard for Australian diesel (10ppm sulfur from 1 January 2009) requires extensive processing in the refinery to remove the sulfur from the crude oil, similar to that required for low sulfur petrol.

 - Tighter diesel fuel standards are delivering dramatic reductions in vehicle emissions (including particulate emissions and black smoke), providing significant air quality improvements in major cities and towns.

 - Because diesel has a higher energy content than petrol, it delivers more kilometres for each litre of fuel consumed (particularly when combined in new efficient diesel engines).

 Australia's highly competitive market has delivered low diesel prices by world standards

 - When comparing Australian diesel prices to other countries, allowance must be made for different government taxes and tax rates and for any subsidies and road user charges (eg. in New Zealand) that don’t apply here.

-- Vigorous competition in Australia also means that oil company profits are typically a very small proportion of the retail price (eg. average oil company profit over the last decade is around 1.8 cents per litre of fuel sold).
+- Vigorous competition also means that the profits made by fuel suppliers are typically a very small proportion of the retail price (eg. average industry profit over the last decade is around 2 cents per litre of all fuels sold).